 Music festivals are my favorite part of summer in Canada, and I always make it to a least a few!
 Luckily for me, Toronto has no shortage.
 Dance your heart out at these Toronto summer festivals:

 23. Electric Island.
 Every long weekend in the summer Toronto Island turns into a giant dance party with great electro vibes.
-They are back in 2022 with dates on MAY 22, JULY 1& 2, AUGUST 6, SEPTEMBER 3 & 4!
+They are back in 2023 with an event in May, July, August, and September.

 24. Promise cherry beach.
 Another long weekend summer special, join this electronic music and arts beach party and make some new friends.